krc31182/supervised-learning-challenge/README.md

 # Prediction
-My initial thought and prediction is that the logistic regression model will perform better simply because the outcome is binary.
+My initial thought and prediction is that the Random Forest model will perform better for this particular problem.
+The reasoning is that logistic regression returns the probability of an outcome where as random forest will return a definitive 0 or 1 outcome.
+In this assignment that will mean either 'approved' or 'not approved'.